 The respondent is an 18-year-old man from Afghanistan.
 On the 11th of October, he crossed the border from Croatia to Slovenia with another two men, who are also from Afghanistan, 17 and 19 years old.
 At around 4:00 pm, they were caught by the Slovenian border police in the border control.

-The next day, around 24h later, the authorities put them into another van, with two policemen, that drove them to the Croatian border.
+The next day, around 24 hours later, the authorities put them into another van, with two policemen, that drove them to the Croatian border.
 At around 5:00 pm, the whole group was handed to the Croatian police.
 The Croatian police directly put them in a large dark blue van, similar to the vans that are used to transport prisoners.
-Inside there were two policemen officers wearing dark blue uniforms.
+Inside there were two male police officers wearing dark blue uniforms.
 From the border, they drove around 4 hours to the Serbian border.

-At around 9:00-10:00 pm, the officers in the van opened the door somewhere on the green border between Lipovac (Croatia) and Batrovci (Serbia), ordering the group members to go in the direction of Serbia.
+At around 9:00 or 10:00 pm, the officers in the van opened the door somewhere on the green border between Lipovac (Croatia) and Batrovci (Serbia), ordering the group members to go in the direction of Serbia.
 None of the group members asked for asylum at any moment either in Slovenia or in Croatia out of fear.